harthur/replace/README.md

 replace 'var' 'let' *
 ```

-Replace occurrences in all files in a recursive search of the current directory:
+Replace in all files in a recursive search of the current directory:

 ```
 replace 'var' 'let' . -r
 ```

-Replace occurrences only in "test/file1.js" and "test/file2.js":
+Replace only in test/file1.js and test/file2.js:

 ```
 replace 'var' 'let' test/file1.js test/file2.js